 Type tags of tests that you want to run.
 Use semicolon (

 When you edit a run configuration (but not a run configuration template), you can specify the following options:

-By default, it is disabled, and when you start this configuration while another instance is still running, DataSpell suggests to stop the running instance and start another one.
-This is helpful when a run/debug configuration consumes a lot of resources and there is no good reason to run multiple instances.
+By default, it is disabled, and when you start this configuration while another instance is still running, DataGrip suggests stopping the running instance and starting another one.
+This is helpful when a run configuration consumes a lot of resources and there is no good reason to run multiple instances.

 Store as project file

 Save the file with the run configuration settings to share it with other team members.
 The default location is .idea/runConfigurations.
 However, if you do not want to share the .idea directory, you can save the configuration to any other directory within the project.

 By default, it is disabled, and DataGrip stores run configuration settings in .idea/workspace.xml.

 The tree view of run/debug configurations has a toolbar that helps you manage configurations available in your database as well as adjust default configurations templates.

 Delete the selected run/debug configuration.
 Note that you cannot delete default configurations.